bochaco/safe_thing/README.md

         // Let's keep the published dynamic attribute up to date for any
         // other SAFEthing to be notified if it's interested in knowing about the new value println!(
-            "Updating value of 'moisture_level' dynamic attribute to '{}'", current_moisture_level
+            "Updating value of 'moisture-level' dynamic attribute to '{}'", current_moisture_level
         );
         safe_thing
             .set_attr_value("moisture-level", &current_moisture_level.to_string())
             .unwrap();

-        // This device also supports two topics (VeryWetAlarm and VeryDryAlarm) that
+        // This device also supports two topics ("VeryWetAlarm" and "VeryDryAlarm") that
         // other SAFEthings can register to in order to receive notifications when it detects
-        // that the soil moisture level goes beyond thresholds.
-Thus we should check the current
+        // that the soil moisture level goes beyond certain thresholds.
+Thus we should check
-        // moisture level and send the notification for the corresponding topic. if current_moisture_level > 8.0 {
+        // the current moisture level and send the notification for the corresponding topic accordingly. if current_moisture_level > 8.0 {
             let _ = safe_thing.notify("VeryWetAlarm", "");
         } else if current_moisture_level < 3.0 {